VR CAVE vs HMD

-In the last few years, Virtual Reality has taken the world by storm with its seemingly endless applications across a range of industries from gaming to medicine.
+Virtual Reality (VR) has taken the world by storm with its seemingly endless applications across a range of industries from gaming to medicine.

-Head-Mounted Displays or HMDs have become one of the most popular commercial VR products, most notably the Oculus Rift, Oculus Quest, HTC Vive Pro Eye and the Varjo VR-2 headsets.
-These enterprise-grade virtual reality headsets not only provide the individual with interactive controls and a binocular display but also a real-time perspective and head movement tracking, allowing for an impressive immersive simulation experience
+Head-Mounted Displays or HMDs have become one of the most popular commercial VR products, most notably the Oculus Quest 2, Valve Index, HTC Vive Pro 2 and the Varjo VR-3 headsets.
+These enterprise-grade virtual reality headsets not only provide the individual with interactive controls and a binocular display but also a real-time perspective and head movement tracking, allowing for an impressive immersive simulation experience.

 Many technology companies such as Antycip have worked on the VR CAVE - Cave Automatic Virtual Environment system, which overcomes some of the biggest flaws and limitations users find with HMDs, especially in engineering and scientific applications.